Hypocalcemia Clinical Presentation

 Once laboratory results demonstrate hypocalcemia, the first question is whether the hypocalcemia is true—that is, whether it is representative of a decrease in ionized calcium.
 The presence of chronic diarrhea or intestinal disease (eg, Crohn disease, sprue, chronic pancreatitis) suggests the possibility of hypocalcemia due to malabsorption of calcium and/or vitamin D.

-The patient's past medical history should be explored for pancreatitis, anxiety disorders, renal or liver failure, gastrointestinal disorders, and hyperthyroidism or hyperparathyroidism.
+The patient's past medical history should be explored for pancreatitis, anxiety disorders, kidney or liver failure, gastrointestinal disorders, and hyperthyroidism or hyperparathyroidism.
 Previous neck surgery suggests hypoparathyroidism; a history of seizures suggests hypocalcemia secondary to anticonvulsants.
 The patient may have a recent history of thyroid, parathyroid, or bowel surgeries or recent neck trauma.

 The length of time that a disorder is present is an important clue.
 Hypoparathyroidism and pseudohypoparathyroidism are lifelong disorders.
 Instead, acute transient hypocalcemia may be associated with acute gastrointestinal illness, nutritional deficiency, or acute or chronic renal failure.